Kollipati/Atliq-Hospitality-Dashboard/README.md

 ## Some Important insights from the Dashboard

-🔹Mumbai is the top revenue-generating city, followed by Bangalore, Hyderabad, and Delhi.
+-🔹Mumbai is the top revenue-generating city, followed by Bangalore, Hyderabad, and Delhi.
-🔹AtliQ Exotica outperforms all 7 property types with a revenue of 320 million, rating of 3.62, occupancy percentage of 57%, and cancellation rate of 24.4%.
+-🔹AtliQ Exotica outperforms all 7 property types with a revenue of 320 million, rating of 3.62, occupancy percentage of 57%, and cancellation rate of 24.4%.
-🔹AtliQ Bay has the highest occupancy rate of 66%.
+-🔹AtliQ Bay has the highest occupancy rate of 66%.
-🔹Week 24 generated the highest revenue of 139.6 million compared to other weeks.
+-🔹Week 24 generated the highest revenue of 139.6 million compared to other weeks.
-🔹Delhi has the highest occupancy and rating among the four cities, followed by Hyderabad, Mumbai, and Bangalore.
+-🔹Delhi has the highest occupancy and rating among the four cities, followed by Hyderabad, Mumbai, and Bangalore.
-🔹AtliQ suffered a loss of around 298 million due to cancellations.
+-🔹AtliQ suffered a loss of around 298 million due to cancellations.
-🔹The Elite type rooms have the most bookings, but also have a higher cancellation rate.
+-🔹The Elite type rooms have the most bookings, but also have a higher cancellation rate.
-🔹AtliQ Exotica's performance indicates that the hotel is doing well in terms of generating revenue and maintaining occupancy.
+-🔹AtliQ Exotica's performance indicates that the hotel is doing well in terms of generating revenue and maintaining occupancy.
-🔹AtliQ Bay's high occupancy rate suggests that the hotel has been successful in attracting guests.
+-🔹AtliQ Bay's high occupancy rate suggests that the hotel has been successful in attracting guests.
-🔹The high cancellation rate for the Elite type rooms indicates a need to review the booking and cancellation policies to reduce losses.
+-🔹The high cancellation rate for the Elite type rooms indicates a need to review the booking and cancellation policies to reduce losses.